-• If the nuetral lock latches are not completely engaged the drive levers could unexpectedly slip into the forward drive position.
+♦ If the neutral lock latches are not completely engaged the drive levers could unexpectedly slip into the forward drive position.

-- If the drive levers slip into the drive position, the unit could lurch forward and cause injury or property damage. - HOW TO AVOID THE HAZARD - Be sure the drive levers are past the wheel and securely seated at the bottom of the neutral lock latches.
+• If the drive levers slip into the drive position, the unit could lurch forward and cause injury or property damage.

+◆ Be sure the drive levers are past the roller and securely seated at the bottom of the neutral lock latches.